-Madagascar contains unexploited deposits of coal, lithium, uranium, bauxite, iron ore and vanadium, while chromite, cobalt, copper, gemstones, gold, graphite, nickel, ilmenite, rutile, zircon, granite, dolomite, limestone, marble and gypsum are produced.
-The Common Market for Eastern and Southern Africa (Comesa) states that Madagascar's reserves of sapphires are the largest in the world while the UN Economic Commission for Africa (UNECA) said that about 40% of the global output of sapphires are produced in Madagascar.
+Madagascar has the world’s largest reserves of sapphires, as well as unexploited deposits of coal, lithium, uranium, bauxite, iron ore and vanadium, while chromite, cobalt, copper, gemstones, gold, graphite, nickel, ilmenite, rutile, zircon, granite, dolomite, limestone, marble and gypsum are also produced.

-Most of the country’s mining companies are privately owned, while state-owned Kraomita Malagasy SA (KRAOMA) is Madagascar’s only chromite mining company.
+Most of the country’s mining companies are privately-owned, while state-owned Kraomita Malagasy (KRAOMA) is Madagascar’s only chromite mining company.
+In 2019, Australian company Base Resources announced the results of a feasibility study for its Toliara project in Madagascar, which indicated the US$442m operation could produce an average of 780,000t per year of ilmenite, 53,000t of zircon and 7,000t of rutile for 33 years.
 Artisanal miners produce gemstones, gold, nickel, chromite, copper, cobalt, ilmenite, rutile, graphite and zircon, with about 70% of the country’s estimated 500,000 artisanal miners believed to be involved in gold mining.
-Gemstones produced include aquamarine, emerald, demantoid, tsavorite, amethyst, citrine, agate, amazonite, cordierite, jasper, labradorite, ruby, sapphire and tourmaline.